pouchdb/pouchdb-server/README.md

 of couch.ini, see http://docs.couchdb.org/en/latest/config/auth.html

-When setting passwords clear text, CouchDB will automatically overwrite them with hashed passwords on restart.
+When setting passwords clear text, CouchDB will automatically overwrite them with hashed passwords on restart. the ``hashAdminPasswords`` function can be used to emulate that behaviour with PouchDB-Auth.

-The `roles` property of `_users` documents is used by CouchDB to determine access to databases, which can be set in each database's `_security` setting.
+The `roles` property of `_users` documents is used by CouchDB to determine access to databases, which can be set in the `_security` setting of each database.
 There are now default roles by CouchDB, so you are free to set your own (With the excepion of system roles starting with a `_`).
 The `roles` property can only be changed by CouchDB admin users.
 More on authorization in CouchDB: http://docs.couchdb.org/en/latest/intro/security.html#authorization